Covey’s Habit #2 – Begin with the End in Mind

 - our days count?

 Lord, teach us to number our days (Psalm 90), make them count.
 Let us remember to live with focus on the end in the mind.
-Anyone, ever see any titles like CEO, President, Vice President, Manager etc on tombstones.
+Has anyone, ever see any titles like CEO, President, Vice President, Manager etc on tombstones?
 There are no titles on epitaphs.

-To be a highly effective Christian, we ought to plan our lives in such a way that we make each of our days count.
+To be a highly effective Christian, we ought to be in the will of God and his plan for our lives and live it accordingly so that we make each of our days count.

 For a related reading, see Teach us to number our days.